Beginners Kiteboarding Guide

 Step Six: Waterstarts

 This is the step where you apply all your kite skills to getting up on the board.
 Waterstarts can be challenging because it mixes kite skills with board skills.
 There are shortcuts to making this step easier!
 For example, we use a “Monster Door” board that makes it much easier to get up and riding.
 A big board also requires less power from the kite so it’s much safer.
 At this point we utilize the jetski to follow you when you do get up and riding.
+Here are our 2 steps to a waterstart.

 Step Seven: Riding -> Riding Upwind